IamUSER/Flipper-Fusion/ReadMe.md

 - Up2Date: This firmware receives updates from a few repositories, not just from its Upstream.
 If there are functional, but yet un-merged Pull requests on another flipper firmware that are good, they will be in here!
 <br><br>

+<p>I just want to simplify, expand, unify, and make the FlipperZero a professional use device.
+Ya know, where your friends and colleagues don't think you're a porn obsessed weeb.
+Hack for peace!
+XO
+<br><br>
 Full roadmap: https://github.com/IamUSER/Flipper-Fusion/blob/main/documentation/roadmap.md

 -----